-What sort of industrial policy?
+What sort of industrial policy? - What Turkey needs now...

 - Larger context: A coherent growth story that would tackle the binding constraints with ambitious reforms (eco-system renovation for innovation) - → Access to finance (PE and VC focus) - → Education - → ... (second generation reforms to upgrade institutions) - A supporting industrial policy framework as part of the overall growth strategy - Process more important than policy: focus on governance of industrial policy